Peace Studies and Social Justice Minor

 PSVP 4104: Global Society, Violence, and the Prospects for Peace (capstone)

 Students select 12 credit hours of elective courses from either the local issues or the global issues track.
 Course topics range from peace economics and cyber criminology to writing and social justice, ethical theory and social movements.
 At least 3 credits must be outside the student’s major.
 At least 3 credits must be at the 3000 level or above.
-For a complete list of elective courses, consult the Registrar checksheet (follow this link, click on 'checksheets', scroll down to Minors, and find the minor checksheet you're interested in).
+For a complete list of courses, consult the Academic Catalog.

 Who is it for?